Cross Institutional Subjects (Applicable to all Research Postgraduate Students)

 - A waiver of fee for transfer of credits will be granted to visiting students.

 - Each institution will have its own procedures for approving this inter-institutional programme.
-Research students must comply with the procedures and regulations of individual institutions.
+Research students must comply with the procedures and regulations of individual institutions before applying.
+Failure to do so may result in an unsuccessful application.

 For Research postgraduate students of sister institutions taking PolyU subjects